 Word count: 7 words or fewer in your main message

-Font size: At least 3 feet tall per 100 feet of viewing distance
+Font size: At least 3 feet tall per 100 ft. of viewing distance

 Color contrast: High contrast between text and background